 What is the BDA doing?

-Tell us: have you detected a case of oral cancer?
+Have you detected a case of oral cancer?

 We'd love to hear what you are doing to help raise awareness during Mouth Cancer Action Month, and we are particularly keen on hearing about any stories of cases of oral cancer you have detected.